by Tricia Lambert, Entrust curriculum director

 What are some of the benefits of allowing for silence after asking a question?

 Looking over your questions for the next small group meeting, which questions can you make more open?

 Try facilitating a conversation with a few people based on the 23rd Psalm.
-You'll find a guide to facilitating that Psalm here.
+You'll find a guide to facilitating a Scripture passage.

 Like this article?
 Sign up for our ECL Blog!